raunnieo/raunnieo/README.md

   </div>
   <br>

-  yo! hello world there! welcome to my github. i'm raunak mandil aka raun, a total tech & design geek. currently, i'm vibin’ over commodifying problems into products or projects— building interactive web apps. i'm all about problem slaying and concept playing, so at the core, i'm just a tech gal crafting her carbon-prints digitally, if you’re feelin’ my vibe, hit me up anywhere, imma spidey fan so i’m all over the web ;)
+  yo! hello world there! welcome to my github. i'm raunaĸ (raun), a total tech & design geek. currently, vibing over commodifying problems into products or projects— building interactive web apps. i'm all about problem slaying and concept playing, so at the core, i'm just a tech gal crafting her carbon footprints, if you’re feelin’ my vibe, hit me up anywhere, i’m all over the web ;)

-## stuff I've played with and lowkey into.
+<h3>stuff I've played with and lowkey into.</h3>

 <table align = center>
   <!-- Programming Languages -->